-Right-click Superfetch, click Properties, then in its Properties window click the drop-down next to “Startup type,” click “Disabled,, and OK.
+Right-click SysMain, click Properties, then in its Properties window click the drop-down next to “Startup type,” click “Disabled,” and OK.

 Reset Your Power Plan

-Twiddling around in Windows’ power options can have a substantial effect on your PC performance.
-If you’re set to “High performance” – particularly if you made tweaks to the “plan settings” – then it’s possible that you’re overloading your CPU (again, older devices are susceptible to this).
+Twiddling around in Windows’s power options can have a substantial effect on your PC performance.
+If you’re set to “High performance” – particularly if you made tweaks to the “plan settings” – then it’s possible that you’re overloading your CPU.
+(Again, older devices are susceptible to this.)

-power plan into the Start search bar then click “Choose a power plan.”
+power plan in the Start search ,bar then click “Choose a power plan.”
 If you’re on “High performance” or “Power Saver,” then switch to “Balanced.”

 For extra certainty, click “Change plan settings,” then on the new screen click “Restore default settings for this plan.”

 In Windows 11, type

 power plan , then in the “Power & battery” window click “Power mode” and “Best performance.”